zdravkov/kendo-docs/api/wrappers/jsp/chart/xaxisitem-labels.md

 ### skip `float`

-Number of labels to skip.
+The number of labels to skip.
-Skips rendering the first n labels.

 #### Example
     <kendo:chart-xAxisItem-labels skip="skip">